matthiask/django-prose-editor/README.rst

 Using Configurable Sanitization (Recommended)
 ---------------------------------------------

-The recommended approach is to use the new ``ConfigurableProseEditorField`` which automatically synchronizes editor extensions with sanitization rules:
+The recommended approach is to use the extensions mechanism for configuring the prose editor field which automatically synchronizes editor extensions with sanitization rules:

 .. code-block:: python

-    from django_prose_editor.configurable import ConfigurableProseEditorField
+    from django_prose_editor.fields import ProseEditorField

-    content = ConfigurableProseEditorField(
+    content = ProseEditorField(
         extensions={
             "Bold": True,
             "Italic": True,
             "BulletList": True,
             "Link": True,
-        },  # Specify which extensions to enable
+        },
-        # sanitize=True is the default, no need to specify it
+        # sanitize=True is the default when using extensions
     )

 This ensures that the HTML sanitization rules exactly match what the editor